michael-sumner/go-make-things/content/articles/2022/2022-12-20-using-a-wrecking-ball-for-a-problem-that-requires-hammer.md

 You might have already noticed the issue with this form: it doesn't have a label for the `#email` field.

 My student wanted to add one.
 Pretty reasonable!
-But... they couldn't make sense of what the script was doing, so I took a form them.
+But... they couldn't make sense of what the script was doing, so I took a look for them.

 **THE SCRIPT WAS LOADING THE ENTIRE REACT AND REACT DOM PRODUCTION LIBRARIES!** TO INJECT A FORM AND SUBMIT IT TO AN API!!!